2006 IIHF World U18 Championship Division II: Group B tournament

 The Group B tournament began on 15 March 2006 in Elektrėnai and Kaunas, Lithuania.
-Croatia, Iclenad, Lithuania and Mexico all returned to compete in the Division II tournament after missing promotion to Division I at the previous yeard World Championships.
+Croatia, Iceland, Lithuania and Mexico all returned to compete in the Division II tournament after missing promotion to Division I at the previous year's World Championships.
 Great Britain entered the Division II competition after being relegated from Division I and Australia entered the tournament after gaining promotion from Division III at the 2005 IIHF World U18 Championships.

 Great Britain won the tournament after winning all five of their games and gained promotion back to Division I for the 2007 IIHF World U18 Championships.
 Lithuania finished second after losing only to Great Britain and Australia finished in third place.
 Iceland finished in last place after losing all five of their games and were relegated to Division III for the 2007 IIHF World U18 Championships.
 Robert Dowd of Great Britain finished as the top scorer of the tournament with 14 points including six goals and eight assists.
 Great Britain's Martin Clarkson finished as the tournaments leading goaltender with a save percentage of 94.92.